-- Lampshaded and parodied when Elaine gives Guybrush her wedding ring in Tales Of Monkey Island Chapter 2: The Siege of Spinner Cay:
+- Lampshaded and parodied when Elaine gives Guybrush her wedding ring in Tales of Monkey Island Chapter 2: The Siege of Spinner Cay:

-Shut up, you!
+Guybrush: Shut up, you!

-- Portal 2
+- Portal 2:

 - Sandor's campaign in Might and Magic: Heroes VI has an example of this trope, when Sandor and Kraal are trying to rescue Irina from a hunting lodge in the Wolf Duchy's territory.
 Sandor notes that the hunting lodge is not as well defended as he expected it to be, and Kraal responds that no-one is crazy enough to lead an army this far into Wolf territory.
 In the next cutscene, The guard outside Irina's cell tells her that no-one is crazy enough to try and rescue her; within seconds Sandor's army have stormed the hunting lodge and the guard has an arrow from Kraal's bow sticking out of his chest.

-- Homestar Runner
+- Homestar Runner: